There are a few cornerstones for all Consenting Non-monogamy (CNM) relationships.

 Many stable, deeply intimate CNM relationships last for decades.
 Others may last for a short time but be profoundly meaningful and fulfilling.
 Some involve multiple adults who also share in raising children.
-Typically these long term successful relationships are only known and observable to those within the CNM community, or those invited to have access.
+Typically these successful relationships are only known and observable to those within the CNM community, or those invited to have access.

 Contemporary CNM relationships typically do not draw attention to themselves.
 They “pass” and may look like traditional monogamous relationships even when they live in the house across the street.
 From the outside, the CNM communities are practically invisible.